On this page

 - grant access to other users

-generate_bankruptcy_document is held back until separate write/generation entitlement, confirmation, audit, and support handling exist.
+generate_bankruptcy_document is excluded until separate write/generation entitlement, confirmation, audit, and support handling exist.

-build_case_context_pack, search_intel_events, and lookup_case_law are not part of the public hosted MCP launch surface.
-They may remain available in separately owned web-app AI workflows, but they are excluded from the hosted MCP tools/list, launch entitlement, and reviewer accounts until separately requalified.
+build_case_context_pack, search_intel_events, and lookup_case_law are not part of the hosted MCP tool set.
+They may still be available in ElevenFlo's web-app AI workflows, but they are excluded from the hosted MCP tools/list until separately qualified.

 #Consent and revocation